 This historic scientists from Serbia list can help answer the questions "Who are some Serbian scientists of note?" and "Who are the most famous scientists from Serbia?"
 These prominent scientists of Serbia may or may not be currently alive, but what they all have in common is that they're all respected Serbian scientists.Use this list of renowned Serbian scientists to discover some new scientists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (33 items)

 Dr. Adolf Hempt is the founder of the Pasteur Institute in Novi Sad, Serbia.
 He stabilized Pasteur's vaccine against rabies so that it could be distributed to distant places.
 His method of producing vaccines were used in all Central European countries, and vaccine against rabies was produced according to his technology until 1989.
 Hempt was born on the 21st of September 1874 in Novi Sad as son of a Belgian Protestant missionary and Katarina Tewely origination from Budapest.
 The family soon moved to Sarajevo where he finished his primary studies.
 As the family was not enough wealthy for paying his studies he started studying medicine in Graz and Munich as military medic.
 Earned his medical ...more

 Birthplace: Novi Sad, Serbia

 Alexander Vasilievich Soloviev was a historian of Serbia and Serbian law.
 He published research on the Bogumils, Serbian heraldry, philately and archeology, and translations from Russian and French.
-He was a professor at the University of Belgrade Faculty of Law, first Dean of the Sarajevo Law ...more
+He was a professor at the University of Belgrade Faculty of Law, first Dean of the Sarajevo Law School and professor of Slavic studies at the University of Geneva. ...more

 Age: Died at 81 (1890-1971)